 About Tactility Studio

 Hello!
-I'm visual artist Carrie Dickason, currently based in Truth or Consequences, NM.
+I'm visual artist Carrie Dickason, currently based in Cerrillos, NM.

 Tactility Studio is a branch of my broader studio practice investigating materiality and the relationships between the manufactured world and the handmade.
 A main aspect of these investigations involves laborious sculptures and suspended installations that are viewed in galleries and museums.
 While these large-scale projects have been underway since the mid-90’s, they generally don’t include sellable components. (please see my website for examples and more information regarding previous exhibits and forthcoming events)

 Since the beginning of the Covid-19 global pandemic, I’ve been brainstorming new ways to generate income and share smaller, mailable versions of my work with the public.
 For me the pandemic struck in the midst of relocation, while I was temporarily staying in an AirBnB.
 And though I remain in New Mexico, most of my studio is still in storage in Tulsa, Oklahoma.
 Consequently, this annex-site currently includes artifacts of work stemming from the past.

 The current categories, To Wear, To Hold, To Gaze, contain projects that haven't been included in my fine art oeu·vre.
 The prices listed here consider individuals who would like to collect small one-of-a-kind objects, outside brick and mortar walls, where the artist generally retains 50% of the listed sale price.

 How often do we think about the objects we touch and the lives of the people who made them?
 Our clothing, cell phones, computers...
 So many of the items that we purchase have been assembled by under-compensated, invisible hands, from another part of the world.
 Do we ever consider the energy and labor required for our easy consumption and the long-term human and environmental impact on such purchases?